izajasz13/Todo-list-backend-/README.md

 # Todo-list-backend
-Restful API implemented as part of a Coders Camp programing course.
+Restful API implemented as part of a Coders Camp programming course.
 App uses Express for server request handling, JSON Web Token for login cookie support and MongoDB for data storage: [link](https://salty-meadow-29857.herokuapp.com/api)

 To run server locally download files and use commands: